ansible/awx/docs/tasks.md

 If a node in an AWX cluster discovers that one of its peers has not updated its heartbeat within a certain grace period, it is assumed to be offline, and its capacity is set to zero to avoid scheduling new tasks on that node.
 Additionally, jobs allegedly running or scheduled to run on that node are assumed to be lost, and "reaped", or marked as failed.

-#### AWX Isolated Heartbeat
+#### Isolated Tasks and Their Heartbeats

 AWX reports as much status as it can via the browsable API at `/api/v2/ping` in order to provide validation of the health of an instance, including the timestamps of the last heartbeat.
+Since isolated nodes don't have access to the AWX database, their heartbeats are performed by controller nodes instead.
+A periodic task, `awx_isolated_heartbeat`, is responsible for periodically connecting from a controller to each isolated node and retrieving its capacity (via SSH).

 When a job is scheduled to run on an isolated instance, the controller instance puts together the metadata required to run the job and then transfers it to the isolated instance.
 Once the metadata has been synchronized to the isolated host, the controller instance starts a process on the isolated instance, which consumes the metadata and starts running `ansible/ansible-playbook`.
-As the playbook runs, job artifacts (such as stdout and job events) are written to disk on the isolated instance.
+As the playbook runs, job artifacts (such as `stdout` and job events) are written to disk on the isolated instance.

-While the job runs on the isolated instance, the controller instance periodically copies job artifacts (_e.g._, stdout and job events) from the isolated instance.
+While the job runs on the isolated instance, the controller instance periodically copies job artifacts (_e.g._, `stdout` and job events) from the isolated instance.
 It processes these until the job finishes running on the isolated instance.

 To read more about isolated instances, refer to the [Isolated Instance Groups](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#isolated-instance-groups) section of the Clustering page in the Ansible Tower Administration guide.

-#### AWX Periodic Scheduler

-When a job is launched, a periodic scheduler task is kicked off in the background, which looks at all of the jobs currently in `pending` status (based on dependencies being completed or not).
-For example, if you launch a Job Template and it needs the associated Project to be updated first, this task (which runs every 30 seconds) ensures that AWX knows that it needs to wait until the updated is complete.

 ## AWX/Tower Jobs

 ### Unified Jobs

 This is the categorical name for _all_ types of jobs (_i.e._, it's the parent class of all job class models).
-On the simplest level, a process is being forked and captured in the output.
+On the simplest level, a process is being forked and AWX is recording its output.
 Instance capacity determines which jobs get assigned to any specific instance; thus jobs and ad hoc commands use more capacity if they have a higher forks value.

 For more information, visit the [Jobs page](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html) of the Ansible Tower User Guide.